mazzymo/c3po/Calibrations/ReadME_Calibration_Procedure.md

    where these standards are +- 5 at 25 degrees C

 # Procedure
-1. Powered on the C3PO and changed the sampling rate to every 20 seconds
+1. Powered on the C3PO and changed the sampling rate to every 20 seconds.
+Record the exact time the C3PO was powered on.
 2. Gathered the 3 beakers and emptied the 2 standards into 2 of the glass beakers, ensuring to label each one.
 The last \
    beaker was filled with an approximately equal amount of milli-Q water for 0 uS/cm.
 3. Placed the C3PO in each beaker for 5 minutes each (to have at least a total of 10 measurements per standard), rinsing \